tsoome/illumos-gate/usr/src/tools/smatch/src/Documentation/IR.rst

 	* .target: result of the operation
 	* .type: type of .target

+.. op:: OP_FMADD
+    Fused multiply-add.

+	* .src1, .src2, .src3: operands (types must be compatible with .target)
+	* .target: result of the operation (must be a floating-point type)
+	* .type: type of .target

 .. op:: OP_RANGE
 	Range/bounds checking (only used for an unused sparse extension).